 Pasta Prima Gluten-Free Ravioli

 I found Pasta Prima five cheese ravioli at Sprouts, tucked away in the refrigerated foods section.
-I love when I see the certified gluten-free label on the front of the package too.
-You can trust this is gluten free!
+I love it when I see the certified gluten-free label on the front of the package too.
+You can trust this is gluten-free!